psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 Mechanically Andrew Blair looked round.
 As he knew, a rough bier was there, that was made of a dead-board laid upon three milking-stools.
 Beside it was a *claar*, a small tub to hold potatoes.
 On the bier was a corpse, covered with a canvas sheeting that looked like a sail.

-"He was a worthy man, my father," began the son of the dead man, slowly; " but he had his faults, like all of us.
+"He was a worthy man, my father," began the son of the dead man, slowly; "but he had his faults, like all of us.
 I might even be saying that he had his sins, to the Stones be it said.
 You will be knowing, Macallum, what is thought among the folk . . . that a stranger, passing by, may take away the sins of the dead, and that, too, without any hurt whatever . . . any hurt whatever."

 "Ay, sure."